 Overcome Cash-Flow Gaps.
 Get Paid Instantly.

 One of the first things that Eyal Shinar, the CEO of Fundbox, said to me during a recent interview was “businesses don’t like invoice factoring.”
-While invoice factoring comes in many different varieties, a common variant includes a company selling their invoices to a factoring company in exchange for a certain amount of cash upfront.
+Traditional invoice factoring involves a company selling their invoices to a factoring company in exchange for a certain amount of cash upfront.
 The factoring company then proceeds to collect the money from the company’s customers listed on the invoices.
 (Don’t know what Invoice Factoring Is?
 Read our article How Invoice Factoring Works For Small Businesses)

 Many businesses don’t like a third party having a direct relationship with their customers.
 The actions of the factoring company, which is “eager” to collect money, could affect their relationship with the client.